 - will always insist on following “best practices” without understanding why those practices are considered “best” (there is no such thing as best practices that adapt to every team).

 Don’t be such a developer.
 They annoy the hell out of their colleagues.
 They slow the whole team’s development process down, requiring their teammates to spend unnecessary time on their code reviews.
 Their team will dread those code reviews, will grow impatient (we’re still humans), and bugs will get through the net.

-The best way to solve this is for these developers to start to take pride in their work (not to be confused with the arrogance mentioned in point 1.
+The best way to solve this is for these developers to start to take pride in their work (not to be confused with the arrogance mentioned in the first point.)

-The two thing developers hate most are interruptions and unnecessary meetings.
+The two things developers hate most are interruptions and unnecessary meetings.
 That shouldn’t come as a surprise, as meetings are just scheduled interruptions.
 Developers can’t easily go back to where they were right before an interruption.
-They need to get into the mindset for development and then slowly trace back to where they left off.
-And every fellow developer knows that.
+They need to get into a mindset to develop and then slowly trace back to where they left off.
+And every developer knows that.

 So, here are a few ways you can show disrespect to your colleague’s time and productivity:

 - Interrupting another developer who is clearly in the zone, for non-important stuff.